-- As shown in the chart at left, if the CSO LTCP is implemented in 15 years, WASA ratepayers would face several years of consecutive double digit rate increases, on top of already planned rate increases for WASA's \$1.7 billion CIP. - Implementation over a longer time frame (e.g., 40 years) will still result in significant rate increases but will spread the impact over a long number of years, and substantially reduce the number of annual double digit rate increases. - If significant federal or outside assistance is provided, implementation over a shorter timeframe is feasible.
+- As shown in the chart at left, if the CSO LTCP is implemented in 15 years, WASA ratepayers would face several years of consecutive double digit rate increases, on top of already planned rate increases for WASA's \$1.6 billion CIP. - Implementation over a longer time frame (e.g., 40 years) will still result in significant rate increases but will spread the impact over a long number of years, and substantially reduce the number of annual double digit rate increases. - If significant federal or outside assistance is provided, implementation over a shorter timeframe is feasible.
+If 62 percent outside financing is provided, rates would only need to increase by an average of two percent annually over WASA's already planned rate increases.

-As discussed in Sections I and III of this document, WASA has included the early years of this program in our tenyear plan due to receipt of federal funding.
-However, we do not intend to undertake any additional LTCP work (beyond those projects already included in the CIP) until finalization of a Board and EPA-approved plan.
+As discussed in Sections I and III of this document, WASA has included the early years of this program in our tenyear plan due to the expected receipt of \$50 million in federal funding.
+However, we do not intend to undertake any additional LTCP work (beyond those projects already included in the CIP) until finalization of an EPA-approved plan and finalization of a Board-approved financing plan.